DevExpress/testcafe-browser-provider-browserstack/README.md

 Tip: you can skip version (`@53.0`) or/and OS name (`:Windows 10`).

 ## Browserstack Proxy Options
-Proxy options can be passed via envrionment variables.
+Proxy options can be passed via environment variables.

  - `BROWSERSTACK_PROXY` - a string that specifies a proxy for the Browserstack local binary.
 It should have the following structure: `user:pass@proxyHostName:port`,
  - `BROWERSTACK_LOCAL_PROXY` - a string that specifies a proxy for the local web server.
 It should have the following structure: `user:pass@proxyHostName:port`,